-Choose a virtual address in the state where you’re registering your business.
+Choose a virtual business address for LLC in the state where you’re registering your business.
 If you’re choosing a virtual address that’s a PO box, check with your local Secretary of State’s office to confirm that you can use a PO box address to register.
-Earth Class Mail’s PO box virtual addresses work the same as our street number virtual addresses.
+Earth Class Mail’s PO box virtual address for LLC works the same as our street number virtual addresses.

 Fill out a USPS Form 1583, a form required by the Federal Government before any third party can gain access to your postal mail.
 You’ll need to have the form notarized with two forms of identification.
 Tools like Notarize.com move the notarization process online so you can take care of this process entirely from home.
 Then send the original form to Earth Class Mail.

 Once you receive notice that your virtual address is set up, visit your local Secretary of State’s website and use the virtual address to register your business.

 If you’ve already registered your business using your home address, don’t fret.
 You can always change it, and now is the perfect time to get that personal information off a publicly available website.

 See also: How many stamps do I need?